 your student number.

 Your lecturer will inform you if there are additional requirements for communicating by email.
-While lecturers cannot be available online all day, in normal circumstance your lecturer will reply within 2-3 business days (this excludes weekends).
+While your lecturer cannot be available online all day, in normal circumstance your lecturer will reply within 2-3 business days (this excludes weekends).
+If you have note recieved a reply, please send a friendly follow up email and your lecturer will be in touch as soon as possible.
 Failure to follow these guidelines will result in your email being summarily deleted and you will not receive a reply.